Expert Reveals How Vaping Risks Can Lead to Long-Term Harm and Ways to Minimize Impact

 For individuals seeking to enhance their health and recover from extensive vaping, Boghal advised: "It is crucial to uphold good lung health through regular physical activity, adequate hydration, and minimizing exposure to other respiratory irritants such as high-pollution settings.
 If you have pre-existing respiratory conditions like asthma, vaping poses additional risks and should be completely avoided."

-Dr. John McDougall, a physician and nutrition expert, believes that understanding your body’s response to vaping is crucial.
-He suggests that individuals who experience respiratory issues should consider reducing or quitting vaping altogether.
+Understanding your body’s response to vaping is crucial.
+Individuals who experience respiratory issues should consider reducing or quitting vaping altogether.
 “Listening to your body is fundamental; if you notice discomfort, it’s a sign to reassess your habits,” he explains.

-Moreover, he advocates for focusing on a nutrient-dense diet and engaging in regular exercise to help repair lung damage and improve overall health.
+Moreover, focusing on a nutrient-dense diet and engaging in regular exercise can help repair lung damage and improve overall health.
 Simple changes can make a significant impact on recovery.